clulab/processors/docs/processors-usage.md

 ## Using individual annotators

-You can of course use only some of the annotators provided by CoreNLP by calling them individually.
+You can use the annotators provided by CoreNLP separately by calling them individually.
 To illustrate, the `Processor.annotate()` method is implemented as follows:

 ```scala